Skip to content

 Vein Name / Type Common Ores in This Vein (Gravitas²) Y-Level Range Host Rock Types (TFC Specific Names) Mineral Hint / Surface Indicator Notes & Tips

-Diamond Vein (GT) Graphite, Diamond, Coal y=-65 to y=10 Gabbro Chalk Hint (for Diamond) GT Kimberlite pipes.
+Diamond Vein (GT) Graphite, Diamond, Coal y=-65 to y=10 Gabbro Chalk pebble in Gabbro rock GT Kimberlite pipes.
 Primary source of Diamonds and Graphite.

-Emerald (TFC) Emerald Any Granite, Diorite, Gabbro (Igneous Intrusive) (No specific rock hint) Thin, tall vertical formations in TFC.
+Emerald (TFC) Emerald Any Granite, Diorite, Gabbro (Igneous Intrusive) Rhyolite pebble in Granite rock Thin, tall vertical formations in TFC.

-Lapis Lazuli (TFC) Lapis Lazuli y=-20 to y=80 Limestone, Marble Andesite Hint Large, sparse TFC veins.
+Lapis Lazuli (TFC) Lapis Lazuli y=-20 to y=80 Limestone, Marble Andesite pebble in Limestone rock Large, sparse TFC veins.

-Lapis Lazuli Vein (GT) Lazurite, Sodalite, Lapis, Calcite y=-65 to y=-30 Basalt, Rhyolite, Andesite, Dacite Andesite Hint GT vein for Lapis and related minerals.
+Lapis Lazuli Vein (GT) Lazurite, Sodalite, Lapis, Calcite y=-65 to y=-30 Basalt, Rhyolite, Andesite, Dacite Andesite pebble in Basalt rock (for Lapis component) GT vein for Lapis and related minerals.

-Garnet Vein (GT) Red Garnet, Yellow Garnet, Amethyst, Opal y=-10 to y=50 Granite, Claystone (Varies by gem) GT source for various gems.
+Garnet Vein (GT) Red Garnet, Yellow Garnet, Amethyst, Opal y=-10 to y=50 Granite, Claystone Rhyolite pebble in Granite rock GT source for various gems.
+Gems may be found via panning.

-Sapphire Vein (GT) Almandine, Pyrope, Sapphire, Green Sapphire y=-40 to y=0 Schist, Quartzite (No specific rock hint) GT source for Sapphires and related garnets.
+Sapphire Vein (GT) Almandine, Pyrope, Sapphire, Green Sapphire y=-40 to y=0 Schist, Quartzite Phyllite pebble in Schist rock GT source for Sapphires and related garnets.

-Amethyst (TFC Deposit) Amethyst y > 40 Shale, Claystone, etc. (Sedimentary); Slate, Marble, etc. (Metamorphic) - beneath rivers (No specific rock hint) TFC default.
+Amethyst (TFC Deposit) Amethyst y > 40 Shale, Claystone (Sedimentary); Slate, Marble (Metamorphic) - beneath rivers Basalt pebble in Shale rock (near river) TFC default; found via panning.

-Opal (TFC Deposit) Opal y > 40 Shale, Claystone, etc. (Sedimentary); Rhyolite, Basalt, etc. (Igneous Extrusive) - beneath rivers (No specific rock hint) TFC default.
+Opal (TFC Deposit) Opal y > 40 Shale, Claystone (Sedimentary); Rhyolite, Basalt (Igneous Extrusive) - beneath rivers Granite pebble in Basalt rock (near river) TFC default; found via panning.

 Industrial Minerals (Non-Metallic)